awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 | E | G | pcx\-eeeegggg |
 | F | G | pcx\-ffffgggg |

-You might use this full mesh configuration when you have multiple VPCs that must be able to access each others' resources without restriction\.
+You might use this configuration when you have multiple VPCs that must be able to access each others' resources without restriction\.
 For example, as a file sharing network\.
 In this diagram, the lines represent VPC peering connections\.

-![\[Seven VPCs in a full mesh\]](http://docs.aws.amazon.com/vpc/latest/peering/images/full-mesh.png)
+![\[Seven VPCs in a full mesh configuration.\]](http://docs.aws.amazon.com/vpc/latest/peering/images/full-mesh.png)

 Update the route table for each VPC as follows to implement this configuration\.